Electron7-7/graphx/README.md

 <img src="https://github.com/user-attachments/assets/6afd76e4-0f0e-48d6-862b-973da095fa21" width="400"/>

 ## A Note From Future Me
-This repository, and README, aren't even a year old, but I've learned so much about programming and C++ in that time that they are **_wildly_** out of date and not representitive of my current skill level, mental sanity, and intelligence.
+This repository, and README, aren't even a year old at the time of writing this, but I've learned so much about programming and C++ in that time that they are **_wildly_** out of date and not representitive of my current skill level, mental sanity, and intelligence.
 That being said, it *is* the most detailed repository I have, currently, and a near perfect preservation of my journey from script-kiddie to intermediate programmer.

 ## An Okay Game Engine